Clinical trials and biomedical studies produce results that cannot be compared directly because each endpoint reports evidence differently.

 It does not replace effect sizes or uncertainty intervals.

-Evidence Ratio operates only at the level of reporting.
+Evidence ratio operates only at the level of reporting.

 Conceptual role